asreview/asreview-insights/README.md

 distribution of the data.
 Moreover, the WSS makes assumptions about the acceptable recall level whereas this level might depend on the research question at hand.
 Therefore, [Ferdinands et al.
-(2020)](https://doi.org/10.1186/s13643-023-02257-7) proposed two new metrics: (1)
+(2020)](https://doi.org/10.1186/s13643-023-02257-7) proposed two new metrics:
-the Time to Discover a relevant record as the fraction of records needed to screen to detect this record (TD); and (2) the Average Time to Discover (ATD) as an indicator of how many records need to be screened on average to find all relevant records in the dataset.
+(1) the Time to Discover a relevant record as the fraction of records needed to screen to detect this record (TD); and (2) the Average Time to Discover (ATD) as an indicator of how many records need to be screened on average to find all relevant records in the dataset.
+The TD metric enables you to pinpoint hard-to-find papers.
+The ATD, on the other hand, measures performance throughout the entire screening process, eliminating reliance on arbitrary cut-off values, and can be used to compare different models.

 Confusion matrix values consist of True Positives (TP), False Positives (FP), True Negatives (TN), and False Negatives (FN).
 Most metrics (e.g., precision, False Positive Rate, F score) can be calculated from these values.